Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/README.md

 Thus this is similar to an “if” statement.

 Turns out we can use such commands clever to construct for, while and other loops.
+We will go through this in the next article.

 Instead of using jz if we used jle the jump would have happened if ecx <= 15h was satisfied.
 Indeed a variety of such conditionals can be used to simulate control flow.